Spydr06/logicrs/README.md

 </div>

-**LogicRs** is an easy-to-use, free and open-source simulator for logical circuits/diagrams written in rust.
+**LogicRs** is an easy-to-use, free, and open-source simulator for logical circuits/diagrams written in Rust.

-This program is meant for students, who want learn about [boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra) and visualize their equations as well as for developers simulating and debugging conditional expressions found everywhere in programming.
+This program is meant for students, who want to learn about [boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra) and visualize their equations as well as for developers simulating and debugging conditional expressions found everywhere in programming.

 ![random screenshot](./assets/random-screenshot.png)